MicrosoftDocs/dynamics365smb-docs/business-central/across-share-onedrive.md

 - **Copy link** copies a link to the file on your OneDrive so you can use the link in other places like like Facebook, Twitter, or emails.

 Before you send or copy the link, make sure to set the permissions to the file that you want people to have.
 You can see the current setting just under **Send link** and **Copy link**.
 In most cases, it will be **Anyone with the link can edit to open the link**, depending on settings set by your administrator.
 To change the permissions, select the link to open **Link Settings**.

-## First-time you use Open in OneDrive
+For more information, see [Share OneDrive files and folders](https://support.microsoft.com/en-us/office/share-onedrive-files-and-folders-9fcc2f7d-de0c-4cec-93b0-a82024800c07).

+## What happens the first time

 When you use the **Open in OneDrive** or **Share** action for the first time, [!INCLUDE[prod_short](includes/prod_short.md)] does the following in your OneDrive: